IBM/z_ansible_collections_samples/README.md

    * [ZCEE](zos_subsystems/zcee)

 ## Blogs
-Don't have time to explore a collection, particular module or playbook?
-Sit back, relax and take a few minutes to read some of our [blogs](https://community.ibm.com/community/user/ibmz-and-linuxone/groups/topic-home/blog-entries?communitykey=ce54fe94-0145-4832-a0ef-4ea81d6062cc&tab=blog-entries).
-Don't know which one to read first, well here is a list of some of our recent blogs.
+Don't have time to explore a collection, particular module or a playbook?
+Learn all about the offerings from our [blogs](https://community.ibm.com/community/user/ibmz-and-linuxone/groups/topic-home/blog-entries?communitykey=ce54fe94-0145-4832-a0ef-4ea81d6062cc&tab=blog-entries).
+Don't know which one to read first?
+Well, here is a list of some of our recent blogs:

 * [Job Submission on z/OS Made Easy with Ansible](https://community.ibm.com/community/user/ibmz-and-linuxone/blogs/asif-mahmud1/2020/08/04/how-to-run-batch-jobs-on-zos-without-jcl-using-ans) - \[[Playbook](zos_concepts/jobs/submit_query_retrieve)\]
 * [Running Batch Jobs on z/OS using Ansible](https://community.ibm.com/community/user/ibmz-and-linuxone/blogs/asif-mahmud1/2020/08/04/how-to-run-batch-jobs-on-zos-without-jcl-using-ans) - \[[Playbook](zos_concepts/data_transfer/copy_sort_fetch)\]